 Confucius taught: ”The honorable and upright man keeps well away from both the slaughterhouse and the kitchen.
 And he allows no knives on his table.”
 Confucius’ disdain for the presence of knives on the table, coupled with the popularity of his teachings, no doubt contributed to the expanding use of chopsticks among the population.

 By A.D.
 500, chopsticks had spread from China to other countries, such as Korea, Vietnam, and Japan.
 While initially only used for religious ceremonies in Japan, they quickly gained popularity there as well and their use quickly became widespread throughout the rest of Asia.

 Bamboo, wood, and bone are traditional materials for making chopsticks

 Some Asian superstitions evolved around chopsticks.
-For example, If you find an uneven pair at your table setting, it is believed that you will miss the next train or boat or plane you are trying to catch.
-Dropping your chopsticks is a sign of new guests coming or the arrival of an unexpected visitor.
+For example, If you find an uneven pair at your table setting, it is believed that you will miss the next train, boat, or plane you are trying to catch.
+Dropping them is a sign of new guests coming or the arrival of an unexpected visitor.

 There is also a very popular legend about chopsticks

-He asked one of his sons to break one chopstick in half.
-His elder son without much effort broke the chopstick in half.
-He asked a second son to break the bundle of chopsticks in half.
+He asked one of his sons to break one in half.
+His elder son without much effort broke it in half.
+He asked a second son to break the bundle in half.

-His second son exerted all his efforts but could not break the bundle of chopsticks.
+His second son exerted all his efforts but could not break the bundle.
 The elderly father said to them: ”This is a simple truth that if all four of you work together as one, no other force can easily defeat you.
 However, if you go it alone by yourself, you will be vulnerable and may not be successful.
 Please remember my words.
 United as one, you are 90 percent sure of success.
-If you break up and go your own separate ways, you will likely end in failure.
+If you break up and go your own separate ways, you will likely end in failure.”